Ebazhanov/linkedin-skill-assessments-quizzes/php/php-quiz.md

 - [ ] GET is intended for changing the server state and it carries more data than POST.
 - [ ] GET is more secure than POST and should be used for sensitive information.

 ##### Q8.
 The ** operator is useful for sorting operations.
-It compares two values and returns an integer less than, equal to, or greater than 0 depending on whether on whether the value on the ** is less than, equal to, or greater than the other.
+It compares two values and returns an integer less than, equal to, or greater than 0 depending on whether the value on the ** is less than, equal to, or greater than the other.

 - [ ] greater-than; right
 - [x] spaceship; left